bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above unifies data models, storage and data processing logic into a single service and API—all setup in minutes with no code tools.
-Build something on tap your existing data sources via our flexible API and pre-built integrations
+Build something on tap of disparate data sources and securely collaborate with vendors, partners and customers anywhere.
         actions: []
         image: images/jamstack-backend-2.png
         media_position: right